 5 Typical Dishes from Lake Garda

-From 'bigoli con le sarde' to 'spiedo bresciano', five typical dishes from Lake Garda based on fish and meat.
+From bigoli con le sarde to spiedo bresciano, five original Lake Garda recipes featuring both fish and meat.

 When we talk about places with a great culinary tradition, Lake Garda is certainly among the most important.
 The local way of cooking stands out for its use of fresh, authentic ingredients in dishes that reflect the history and culture of the area.
 From fish to meat dishes, every recipe is the result of a long culinary tradition handed down from generation to generation.